seqcode/multigps/README.md

 Major History:
 --------------

-Version 0.73 (2017-02-07): Minor update that includes support for full-genome FASTA files in --seq option.
+Version 0.73 (2017-02-07): Minor update that includes support for full-genome FASTA files in --seq option and other updates to support Galalxy integration.

 Version 0.72 (2016-11-23): First release in this repo.
 Fixed several bugs for stability.